-These changes only affect printer output; punch output is unaffected by the modifications to $\mathsf{AUTOBACKUP}$.
+These changes only affect printer output; punch output is unaffected by the modifications to AUTOBACKUP.

 A new run time option, CONTBACKUP (continue backup), has been implemented.
 It is set by default.
-Its value may be seen with the TO command, and changed by the RO or SO commands.
+Its value may be seen with the \TO command, and changed by the \RO or \SO commands.
 If CONTBACKUP is set and a listing is interrupted, the listing will be continued close to and before the point of interruption rather than started from the beginning.
 If it is reset, the listing will restart from the beginning of the current copy.
 A special header, with "CONT" (for continue) in block letters and the job number, will be printed before the listing is continued.
 Thus listings which have been continued may be easily identified.
 This default continuation may be overridden at print time by use of a new verb.
 As RJE AUTOBACKUP is printing a listing, the linkfile will be updated periodically to reflect the last page printed.
 When RJE recovers from an interruption, the number from the linkfile will be used to continue the listing.
 The RJE operator will be granted read/write access to this number.
-Listings may be restarted or continued on a per job basis.
+Listings may be restarted or RJE operator will be granted read/write access to this number.
+Listings may Ьe continued on a per job basis.
 Punch output will not be continued regardless of the value of CONTBACKUP.

-A new command, BACKUP, has been implemented.
+A new command, \BACKUP, has been implemented.
 The syntax is as follows: